Daniel 7

 In answer to Daniel’s request (Verse 19), the angel begins with the “fourth kingdom” that was to succeed Nebuchadnezzar’s Babylonian kingdom in the distant future (from Daniel’s time).
 Of course, other kingdoms rose and fell throughout many parts of the world, other than western Europe, during the 1,080 years [33] of history from Babylon to the end of pagan Rome.
 We can be certain God was fully aware of them and could well have given far more information than He did, but he chose to confine Himself to details which he knew would be recorded in easily accessible records for future generations.

-For example, while many kings and kingdoms sprang up and were put down in, for example, China, Japan, and even North and South America, accurate records of their past would have been exceedingly difficult, if not impossible, [34] to find and then be able to correlate them with any symbolic language God could provide.
+While many kings and kingdoms sprang up and were put down in, for example, China, Japan, and even North and South America, accurate records of their past would have been exceedingly difficult, if not impossible, [34] to find and then be able to correlate them with any symbolic language God could provide.
 He had to confine Himself to a representation of western civilization in order to give us something that could be confirmed in easily accessible history books.

 Therefore, even though no symbols representing these other kingdoms are found in Daniel’s or John’s prophecies, we cannot conclude that God was ignoring all those other nations and was paying them scant attention.
 When “the saints” will at last possess the kingdom, and the record of the past is opened for review, we can be assured that wonderful accounts of God’s providence will have been wrought out in all the other nations of the earth that were not recorded in any of the history books we now possess.